RajGhugare19/Classical-RL/README.md

 - [x] Free Resources that I found to be helpful(Video lecture links, online articles and blogs).

 Please feel free to open up a PR if you think you have more sources or notes to share :)

+Note:

+The python implementations of algorithms are not optimized and are meant to be for learning purposes only.